BIGDATACLOUDSOLUTIONS/Oracle-Learning/README.md

-# Oracle
+# Miscrosoft sql Server

 This has sql questions with datasets.

-## Solution is available as per oracle syntax
+## Solution is available as per miscrosoft sql Server syntax